 Just like you wouldn’t set your marketing or technical strategy once and then forget it, you’ll want to work with your tax advisors on (minimally) a yearly basis to ensure that the way you have structured things is still compliant and still in your best interests.

 Sometimes you’ll even get unexpected good news!
 For example, when the author of this guide started his business, he was double-taxed by the social security systems of two countries on the same income.
 A few years into the business, they signed a Totalization Agreement, which allowed him (and similarly situated businesses) to pay only to the system of their country of residence.
-This was a material savings, available due to a change in law, which he would have missed had he not routinely reviewed his tax strategy with a professional.Back to guides
+This was a material savings, available due to a change in law, which he would have missed had he not routinely reviewed his tax strategy with a professional.Return to guides